 From the terrace of St. Mark's Basilica, which you will access through the staircase Loggia del Cavalli, you will get a unique view of the majestic St. Mark's Square.
 This was the royal balcony from which the Doge of Venice witnessed the ceremonies held in the square and from it you will see the arcaded facades of the square, the Bell Tower, the Torre dell Oroglio and the facade of the Doge's Palace.

-In the background, you can see the columns of San Marco and San Teodoro and in the distance you can see the island of San Giorgio Maggiore overlooking the lagoon with its imposing church.
+In the background, you can see the columns of San Marco and San Teodoro and in the distance you can see the island of San Giorgio Maggiore above the Lagoon with its imposing church.

 Vicky's Traveller Tip